nahuelhds/nahuelhds.github.io/_posts/2018-11-22-Setup-Dark-Mode-in-Slack-on-MacOS.md

 ### June 2019 update 💁‍

-Added a bonus step to the end of the post, for automating the dark theme implementation with a simple double-click. 😁
+Added a bonus step at the end of the post, for automating the dark theme implementation with a simple double-click. 😁

 Dark mode has arrived for mobile apps.
 [Read it in the Slack blog itself.](https://get.slack.help/hc/en-us/articles/360019434914-Dark-mode-for-Slack-s-mobile-apps) Desktop dark mode still in progress.
 Hopefully we can use this little hack here.